- Not Evaluated

 - Extinct in the Wild

-Woburn Safari Park is home to three Abyssinian Donkeys.
+Woburn Safari Park is home to two Abyssinian Donkeys.
 The male is called Choco, named after his lovely chocolate brown coat.
-Bunny and Tasha are our two females, both are grey in colour.
-Our donkeys have a friendly temperament, you will find them and their good friend Holly the Shetland Pony in the Animal Encounters section.
+Tasha the female, is grey in colour.
+Our donkeys have a friendly temperament, you will find them and their good friend Holly the Shetland Pony in the Farmyard Friends walk-through section in Animal Encounters.

 - Native to Ethiopia